BSc Biochemistry Career Path

 Is a BSc Biochemistry a good degree for a pre-medical student?

-A BSc Biochemistry can be a good degree for a pre-medical student, as it provides a strong foundation in the natural sciences and may be particularly useful for students who are interested in the chemical processes that occur within living organisms.
+A BSc Biochemistry can be a good degree for a pre-medical student, as it provides a strong foundation in the natural sciences and may be particularly useful for students interested in the chemical processes that occur within living organisms.
 However, it is worth noting that some medical schools may prefer applicants who have completed a more specific pre-medical degree program, such as a Bachelor of Science in Biology or a Bachelor of Science in Biomedical Sciences.

 Can I get a job with a BSc Biochemistry?